US Core Implementation Guide

 USCDI Health Assessments Data Element Value Sets

-The following sections and table below identify the associated value sets for each USCDI Health Assessments Data Element.
-This guidance intends to promote interoperability by introducing “starter” value sets where available for the USCDI Data Elements covered by Screenings and Assessments.
-These value sets are divided into clinical judgement codes and structured screening and assessment’s panel and panel item codes.
-Note that in several instances a suitable value set has not yet been identified.
+The following sections and table below identify the associated value sets for each USCDI Health Status Assessments Data Element.
+This guidance intends to promote interoperability by introducing "starter" value sets where available for the USCDI Data Elements covered by Screenings and Assessments.
+These value sets are divided into clinical judgment codes, structured screening and assessment panel codes, and structured screening and assessment panel item codes.
+Note that a suitable value set has yet to be identified in several instances.
 Implementers SHOULD treat these value sets as having an extensible binding.
-In other words, the Clinical Judgement Codes code sets are extensibly bound to the US Core Condition Problems and Health Concerns Profile the US Core Simple Observation Profile when representing clinical judgments.
+In other words, the Clinical Judgement Codes code sets are extensibly bound to the US Core Condition Problems and Health Concerns Profile and the US Core Simple Observation Profile when representing clinical judgments.
 Similarly, Panel Codes and Panel Item Codes are extensibly bound to the US Core Observation Screening Assessment Profile and SDC Base Questionnaire/US Core QuestionnaireResponse Profile when representing structured screening and assessments.
-Because the value sets in this table are not formally bound to a US Core Profile in the StructureDefinitions, “automatic” validation (confirmation) that a code is a member of a value set will not occur using the standard validation tools.
+Because the value sets in this table are not formally bound to a US Core Profile in the StructureDefinitions, "automatic" validation (confirmation) that a code is a member of a value set will not occur using the standard validation tools.

 SDOH value sets